dd86k/alicedbg/README.md

-# alicedbg, a debugger
+# Introduction

-alicedbg aims to be a simple debugger.
+**Goal**: alicedbg aims to be a simple debugger for native and VM debugging.

 **Please note that this is still is very early development!**

 It exists because I wanted an easy-to-use debugger with multiple user-interfaces available anywhere and anytime, even via SSH.

-More details to come.
+Also for academic reasons, more of the "I'm curious" type than anything else.

 # Usage